Puyb/powermeter/README.md

 -   Building these sources requires 'Adafruit nRF52' by Adafruit version 0.9.3 in the Arduino IDE 'Boards Manager'.
 Then select 'Adafruit Bluefruit nRF52840 Feather Express' board under 'Tools'.
+-  Libraries
+   - HX711 by Rob Tillaart (0.2.3)
+   - Adafruit NeoPixel by Adafruit (1.10.0)
+   - ArduinoBLE by Arduino (1.2.1)
 -   These sources currently require a Adafruit Feather nRF52 Feather Express board (DFU button for calibration and pinout for gyro wakeup interrupt)